kitparl/basic-crud-app/README.md

 # SampleCrud

-This project is updated to [Angular CLI](https://github.com/angular/angular-cli) version 8.
+This project is built on [Angular CLI](https://github.com/angular/angular-cli) version 8, Nodejs (backend), MySql(db).
 This app is simple angular CRUD app which is meant for getting started project.
 This project can be extended to accomodate any enterprise based features.

+> This project is part of a self-learning initiative aimed at enhancing my skills in Nodejs, MySQL and Angular.

 ## Follow below steps